Zennoon/alx-low_level_programming/0x0B-malloc_free/README.md

 and it allocates memory for n characters using malloc and the sizeof operator, and assigns a pointer to the first byte.
 It then initializes each character with the given c char using the pointer.

+1-strdup.c: The function accepts a string as an argument and duplicates it using dynamic memory allocation.
+It first gets the string's length from the _strlen function, then allocates memory for that many characters + 1 for the '\0'.
+It then copies each character, including the null terminator ('\0') from the argument string to the newly allocated memory area.
+This new string is then returned, if everything goes to plan.
+The allocated memory is deallocated in the main function.